offby1/pyramid-tinyurl-doodle/README.branch.md

 # TODO

-- Figure out how to backfill -- i.e., take the data that's currently in Postgres "in production", and export it to Dynamo ... so that when I switch over to the new version, all the old URLs are still present.

 - Make sure it can run as a docker image.
 I suspect I don't want to put my aws credentials in the image, so ...

+- Do the tests in a different table!
+Or at least ensure that the rows that the tests add have all the required attributes, so that the web site doesn't puke when it encounters them.